fabioacarvalho/app-java-mobila-example-crud/README.md

 ## First step

-In the first step, you need create a file Class where you'll references your instance, for example:
+In the first step, you need to create a file Class where you'll references your instance, for example:

 _In this case I'll use a example of add cities.
 But you are free to create what you want._
 <br>